-Or not given a cooling off period?
+- Not given a cooling off period?

 Should you be compensated?

-Many Timeshare contracts include a maintenance or annual management fee which was initially affordable but the fee became disproportional and unfair.
+Most Timeshare contracts include a maintenance or annual management fee which was initially affordable but the fee became disproportional and unfair.
 These fees were also written in perpetuity meaning some are passed on as a liability to your family after death.